 Serve this tangy and delicious Italian Vinaigrette recipe on your favorite salads, steamed vegetables, or even pasta.
 It also makes a zesty marinade for tofu.
 You’ll love how easy it is to make and the flavor it adds to your favorite plant-based dishes!

 Salads are my favorite meal, any day of the week, any month of the year.
 I just love salads!
-And there is no shortage of delicious salad dressing options, but I love coming to this very basic vinaigrette.
+And there is no shortage of delicious salad dressing options, but I return often to this very basic vinaigrette.
 It’s simple and yet so flavorful!

 I love making it when we have guests over for dinner because there’s nothing like homemade dressing.

 If you’ve never made your own homemade salad dressing, you’re in for a real treat!
-My aunt Mary (who is well into her 90’s) was the first to introduce me to homemade dressings, and I’m so glad she did!
+My aunt Mary (who is 98) was the first to introduce me to homemade dressings, and I’m so glad she did!

 - Lemon juice — we all love the zesty flavor of lemon juice and it’s great in vinaigrettes too.
 You can use either freshly squeezed or from a bottle.